okami101/vuetify-admin/docs/guide/components/inputs.md

 });
 ```

-You may provide admin axios instance to [VtecAdmin constructor](../admin.md#instantiation) for CSRF integration.
+You may provide admin axios instance to [VuetifyAdmin constructor](../admin.md#instantiation) for CSRF integration.
 If you don't use axios, don't forget to exclude upload route from CSRF inside `app/Http/Middleware/VerifyCsrfToken.php`.

 :::

 ::: details FILE BROWSER
 You may want to bridge the Wysiwyg within a file browser.
 Use global `fileBrowserUrl` admin TinyMCE options [as explain here](../admin.md#options) for setting a backend file browser solution.
 It will add a picker button for images and media that allows file selection from the file browser.

-If you use any PHP framework you should try `elFinder` which is already integrated on official [Vtec Laravel Crud](../laravel.md) package :
+If you use any PHP framework you should try `elFinder` which is already integrated on official [Laravel Vuetify Admin](../laravel.md) package :

 ![file-browser](/assets/inputs/file-browser.png)
 :::